When did you first taste Stollen?

 - Flour your work surface.
 Turn the dough out and use a rolling pin to roll out to a rectangle.
 Exact size is not important.

-- Lightly spread some of the melted butter over the dough.
-Scatter the soaked fruit filling mixture.
-Lightly roll the fruit into the dough to make it easier to fold it.
+- Scatter the soaked fruit evenly over the dough.
+Sprinkle over the nuts.
+With your rolling pin, lightly roll the fruit into the dough to make it easier to fold it.

-- Fold the bottom half of the dough over the marzipan roll and press the dough down lightly.
-Fold the top half of the dough over what you've just folded leaving a 1 cm strip.
-To give the stollen its traditional shape, press your palms down on one third of the dough.
+- Fold the dough over the marzipan roll and rather than lining up with the other edge, leaving a 2 cm gap.
+Press the dough down lightly.
+To give the stollen its traditional shape, press your palms down on the side with the 2 cm gap, creating a lip.
 Press down on all open edges lightly.

-- Place the stollens on two baking sheets allowing plenty of space for them to expand.
-Leave for a further 1.5 hours to prove.
-Cover with a large plastic sheet or tea towels to avoid them drying out.
+- Place the stollen on a baking allowing plenty of space for them to expand.
+Egg wash to avoid them drying out.
+Cover with a large plastic sheet or silicon sheet and prove for 1 to 1.5 hours.

-- Preheat the oven to 350°F/180°C/gas 4 and hour before you put the stollen in.
-Brush again with butter before you put them in the oven.
-Bake for 20-25 minutes until light golden.
-Prepare your cinnamon sugar by mixing the cinnamon and caster sugar together.
-Add rum to your remaining melted butter if you are using it.
+- Preheat the oven to 350°F/180°C/gas 4 15 minutes before you put the stollen in.
+Brush the stollen again with egg wash before you put them in the oven.
+Bake for 20-25 minutes until golden brown.

 - As soon as the stollen are baked, prick all over the dough with a fork and with a pastry brush, brush all over with butter.
 Do this a second time.